During CES 2018, Nvidia announced that its GeForce Now cloud gaming service is now available to PC and Mac users as a public beta for free.

 How do I get it and when?

-It will just require the download of an application for your PC or Mac.
+Once formally registered, it will just require the download of an application for your PC or Mac.

 How much does it cost?